What's on this page?

 - Track progress of CE students and evaluate support provided, and an impact assessment to ensure effectiveness – reviewed periodically.

 - Uncapped counselling sessions, or link with external providers to offer low-cost or free counselling support.

 - Targeted careers support, including information about part-time and holiday employment.

-- Older care experienced students (aged 26 and above) able to access support.
+- Older CE students (aged 26 and above) able to access support.

 - Priority interviews for roles as student advocates and mentors.

 - Help with additional costs, such as study materials, field trip fees, and club subscriptions.